adsbypasser/adsbypasser/CONTRIBUTING.md

 ## TL; DR

-Basically you could submit anything as you like.
-But I'll be very glad if you have read sections below:
+Welcome to submit any issue that you have, but it would be glad if you have read sections below:

 * [Bug Report](#bug-report)